 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
 If there is an optional module on Flat D, remove the (2) M6 socket head cap screws securing the module to the Tool Changer body using a 5 mm hex key. - 5.
 If equipped, lift off the optional modules from Flat D. - 6.
-Remove the (2) M3 socket flat head cap screws and two cable retaining tabs on Flat D of the Tool Changer body using a 2 mm hex key. - 7.
-Remove the M3 socket flat head cap screw securing the RTL sensor to the Tool Changer body using a 2 mm hex key.
+Remove the (2) M3 socket flat head cap screws securing the (2) cable retaining tabs on Flat D of the Tool Changer body using a 2 mm hex key. - 7.
+Remove the M3 socket flat head cap screw securing the RTL sensor to the Tool Changer body using a 2 mm hex key. - 8.
+Unscrew the RTL sensor cable connector from the control/signal module or air adapter. - 9.
+Remove the RTL sensor from the cable channel of the Tool Changer body.
+Discard the removed RTL sensor.